 Families may find their mourning is joined by anger at the person responsible for the permanent hole created in the family’s life.
 Questions about how and why their loved one died accompany worries about weathering the financial, practical, and emotional challenges that follow an unexpected death.
 As the shock recedes, they wonder what to do next and whether the person responsible for their loss can be held accountable.

 Compassion, Care, and Compensation for Grieving Families

-Families in Austin and throughout Texas who are reeling after the wrongful deaths of loved ones can turn to Sandoval & James.
+Families in Austin and throughout Texas who are reeling after the wrongful deaths of loved ones can turn to wrongful death lawyers at Sandoval & James.
 While we recognize that we can never fill the void left behind after someone you love is needlessly killed, we can provide you with the support, assistance, and compensation that can help you move forward.

 With compassion, genuine concern, and a steadfast commitment to your family’s well-being, we will always be there for you, as we have been for so many other families who have endured similar pain.
 We’ll answer your questions and explain your options.
 While you focus on healing, we will focus on getting you the compensation, justice, and closure you deserve.

 A wrongful death lawsuit is brought by family members against the party or parties responsible for their loved one’s death in which they pursue compensation for all they have lost, financially and emotionally.
 A death is considered “wrongful” under Texas law if it was the result of another person’s “wrongful act, neglect, carelessness, unskillfulness, or default.”
 This covers almost every type of activity that would form the basis of a personal injury lawsuit if the person had not died from his or her injuries.